Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

-They floated away from one another and as they did, a tremendous wall of water rose from the ocean and grew to twenty miles in height.
-A tremendous fence around them trapping them within the ring for this battle.
+They floated away from one another and as they did, a tremendous wall of water rose from the ocean and grew to twenty miles in height, reaching beyond the stratosphere.
+A tremendous fence composed of hundreds of trillions of litres of water around them, trapping them within the ring for this battle.

 The Twins of Lorr summoned forth the innards of the Aerth which rose up from the ocean floor and spit magma and gas upon them in an explosion that could be felt and heard throughout half the globe.
-The magma enveloped the two of them and they concentrated hard and found enough water to shield them.
-The ocean being too salty could not easily be frozen though they cooled it immensely against the force of the volcano the Twins of Lorr had set upon them.
+The magma quickly engulfed the two of them.
+Before they'd been boiled alive and crushed, they concentrated hard and found enough flowing ocean water to shield them.
+The ocean being partly salt, could not easily be frozen though they cooled it immensely against the force of the volcano the Twins of Lorr had set upon them.

 Nelony of the new concentrated and from the inner depths of the ocean created a current that cycled the cooler water at the deeper levels to cool the fissure the Twins had created.
 As this tremendous volume of water moved en masse through the fissure, it cooled nearly instantaneously and sealed itself settling into an artificial island of volcanic rock.
 The four of them settled upon it and closed for the second round of their battle.